Progress Notes

 25 William Hartack Tombstone

-I was so curious about how it came to be that Bill Hartack would be buried in Iberia, Missouri that I did some research on the internet and found the story at this website:
+I was so curious about how it came to be that Bill Hartack would be buried in Iberia, Missouri that I did some research on the internet and found the story:

 “The late Hall of Famer and 5-time Kentucky Derby winning jockey Bill Hartack will be buried on December 6 in Iberia, Missouri.
 Funeral service will be held at Iberia Cemetery at 2:00 p.m.
 A memorial service will follow on December 10 2:00 pm at Grace Lutheran Church and Learning Center at 254 Curtiss Parkway in Miami Springs, Florida.